 More about The Red & Black

 Founded in 1893, The Red & Black is a student news organization that covers the University of Georgia and Athens.
 We are a 501c3 nonprofit with the dual mission of training students for careers in the news media and supplying our audience with an exceptional news source.
 Independent of the university, we receive no funding from UGA and support ourselves through advertising sales and donations.
-We publish news daily at redandblack.com, publish a weekly newspaper when regular UGA classes are in session on campus and also publish special-interest guides including UGA 101 and Eat & Drink Athens, GA.
-The Red & Black was named the 2020 national Mark of Excellence winner as the nation’s best non-daily student newspaper by the Society of Professional Journalists.
+We publish news daily at redandblack.com and publish a weekly newspaper when regular UGA classes are in session on campus.
+We also publish special-interest guides including UGA 101 and Eat & Drink Athens, GA.
+The Red & Black was named the 2020 national Mark of Excellence winner as the nation’s best non-daily student newspaper.

 For more information: